lunarW1TCH/rest-api-performance/README.md

 I had to use this one:
 `mix phx.new --no-ecto --no-assets --no-dashboard --no-html --no-live --no-mailer`

-It might work great for bigger projects but for this experiment it is an overkill.
+It might work great for bigger projects but for this experiment it was an overkill.